jboyce1/ppsCTF/classes/8ball/8ball.md

 ---
 # Part 2: use unzip to discover data from images

+Pre-steps: Must have an image with a zipped file embedded
+Step 1)  Open a terminal and navigate to the folder that your image with an embedded zip file is in
+Step 2) unzip the file
+#### `unzip imagefile.jpg`

+Step 3) Inspect/read the message
+Try it now:

+see if you can find the message you embedded in the 8 ball image you created above

 <div style="text-align: center;">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/efkOXHRcnoo?si=waeDUTf2gPRNOLPN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 ---
 # Part 3: embed a file inside an image with a password